Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 SOON: Fixed an issue where weapons would have misordered attributes

-Fixed an issue where the cowmangler would have glowing white parts
+Fixed an issue where the Cowmangler would have glowing white parts ( Issue: The Cowmangler is no longer team colored )

 ## Removals